Certiport test accommodations

 - Proctors must provide the following instructions and rules for the reader/recorder to follow during the exam and insure that reader/recorders perform only those actions outlined.

 The examinee may direct the reader/recorder to use the mouse by giving explicit step-by-step instructions.
 The reader/recorder may not prompt the examinee in any manner and is limited to perform one mouse click per single direction from the examinee.
 Communication between the examinee and reader/recorder is limited to clarification of instructions only.

 - Certiport Authorized Testing Centers will handle violations of test taking rules in accordance with Certiport's existing policies and procedures.

-For additional information regarding this policy, email customer service.
+For additional information regarding this policy, please contact customer service.